 If the methods above did not work, then I would suggest you backup your important files and folders that you have in your Windows 10 directory and perform a complete reinstall of the operating system.

 If you do have additional questions related to this subject, you can list them in the comments section below.
 We will get back to you as soon as possible.

-Editor’s Note: This post was originally published in March 2015 and has been since completely revamped and updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in February 2018 and has been since revamped and updated in March 2020 for freshness, accuracy, and comprehensiveness.Editor's Note: This article was originally published in March 2015 and was revamped and updated in June 2020 for freshness, accuracy, and comprehensiveness.